Hydrogen kit build guide#

 This build takes around one hour to complete.

-Tools and materials required#
+Tools required#

 - Safety glasses.
 Yes, really.
+A pair like these are fine.

-- A soldering iron, like this one.
+- A small flat head screwdriver, like this one.

 Kit contents#